MarisKX/Code-Institute-Milestone-Project-1/README.md

 ##### Futher Testing (after depleoyment)

--   The Website was tested on Google Chrome, Microsoft Edge and Firefox browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge, Safari and Firefox browsers.
 -   The website was viewed on a variety of devices such as Desktop (Linux Ubuntu 20.04LTS and Win10), Laptop (Win10 and Mac), iPhone 5S, iPhone X and Samsung S20.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ##### Known bugs

-- On iPhone 5, using Safari as a default browser, nav links are pushed slightly lower, than expected, such problem does not occure on other devices, who sre using Safari browser or iPhone5 with Chrome as a default browser.
+- On iPhone 5, using Safari browser, navigation links are pushed slightly lower from 'burger menu', than expected, such problem does not occure on other devices, who are using Safari browser or iPhone5 with Chrome browser.

+##### Future improvements plans

+- Language option - user can choose between dutch and english for content.

 ## Deployment